entando/entando-bundle-cli/README.md

 ## `entando-bundle-cli images`

-List the Docker images and their corresponding tags that are included in the bundle, taking into account organization and registry previously set using the "pack" command.
+List the Docker images and their corresponding tags that are included in the bundle

 ```
 USAGE
   $ entando-bundle-cli images

 DESCRIPTION
-  List the Docker images and their corresponding tags that are included in the bundle, taking into account organization
+  List the Docker images and their corresponding tags that are included in the bundle
-  and registry previously set using the "pack" command.
 ```

 _See code: [dist/commands/images.ts](https://github.com/entando/entando-bundle-cli/blob/v1.0.1/dist/commands/images.ts)_